What is a Chevra Kadisha?

 The mission of Chevra Kavod haMet is to provide traditional end-of-life ritual services with respect for the human dignity of the deceased.
 We are informed by tradition, but guided by modern life.

 Jewish traditions of burial and mourning honor the deceased with a simple and dignified funeral.
 Chevra Kavod HaMet offers its services of ritual preparation of the deceased before the funeral.
-The trained men and women of the Chevra will respectfully perform the ancient ritual of tahara.
-In addition to providing for the ritual preparation of the dead, the Chevra, upon request, can also provide shmira (guarding) for the deceased from time of tahara until the funeral.
+The trained volunteers of the Chevra will respectfully perform the ancient ritual of tahara.
+In addition to providing the ritual preparation of the deceased, the Chevra, upon request, can also provide shmira (guarding) for the deceased from time of tahara until the funeral.

 Members of the Chevra will perform tahara for any Jew from any congregation in the Portland, Oregon metropolitan area, as well as for those who are unaffiliated.
-In the case of a providing tahara to an individual who identified as non-cisgender, every effort is made to provide tahara services, including the gender of the shroud and gendering of prayer, according to the wishes and preferences of the deceased, if known.
+In the case of a providing tahara to an individual who identified as gender non-conforming, every effort is made to honor the deceased’s wishes and preferences, if known.

 History of Chevra Kavod haMet